Language: EN

 Your movie

 Now you have a shortcut on your desktop.
-When you double click, the movie opens for you.
+When you double-click it, the movie opens.
 But the shortcut is not the movie.
-It is only a link that takes you to the real movie.
+It’s just a link that takes you to the real movie.

 referencia-2